These 4 Shades Of Balayage Are Trending For Fall

-That's because the latest hair-colour trends are all rooted in fresh tones applied as beautifully-blended balayage.
-That is, subtle, hand-painted colour that requires minimal upkeep, is universally-flattering, and is particularly easy to infuse into grown-out summer highlights or on virgin hair.
+That's because the latest hair-color trends are all rooted in fresh tones applied as beautifully-blended balayage.
+That is, subtle, hand-painted color that requires minimal upkeep, is universally-flattering, and is particularly easy to infuse into grown-out summer highlights or on virgin hair.

 From honey gold and cinnamon copper, to a creamy blonde and smoky cocoa, scroll through our slideshow to find the trending looks to ask for this fall.
 Spoiler alert: They're all so gorgeous, it'll be the push you need to finally go all in on sweater (er, cropped cardigan) season.